Feminist Alliance: Co-operative living

 The Feminist Alliance worked to create an apartment house where families could live together and share the workload.
 According to Marie Dille of the Fall River Globe who reported on this movement, the apartment was for "...married professional women who have achieved such success as to desire continuing their work after marriage."

 Equality in the workplace

 The Feminist Alliance was an important organization in the campaign for equal rights for women in the workforce.
 In October 1914, the group advocated for the right for pregnant women to continue to work as school teachers.
 As part of this campaign, they submitted a letter to the Superintendent that was signed by Charlotte Perkins Gilman, Fola La Folette and Crystal Eastman as well as many others.

 Support for constitutional gender equality

-The Feminist Alliance was supported of constitutional gender equality as early as the 1910s, even before the Equal Rights Amendment was first proposed in Congress in 1923.
+The Feminist Alliance supported constitutional gender equality as early as the 1910s, even before the Equal Rights Amendment was first proposed in Congress in 1923.